faithvoid/VoyagerNX/README.md

 ```
 ## TODO

-- Finish gyroscope support (75% of the way or so done, just need to clean up the code and check if there's a better way to implement said code.)
+- Finish gyroscope support (75% of the way or so done, just need implement a way to call cvars depending on whether handheld or controller mode is detected + implement a menu item to enable/disable gyro settings).
+- Possibly look into adding splitscreen?